 What Is an All in One Medicare Plan?

 If you're looking to expand your Medicare coverage, an all in one Medicare plan could be a good solution.
-Government-provided Original Medicare doesn't offer an all in one option — you'll need to work with a private insurance provider.
+Government-provided Original Medicare (Part A and Part B) doesn't offer an all in one option for hospital insurance, medical benefits and prescription drug coverage.

-Typically, companies that advertise all in one plans are referring to Medicare Advantage.
-However, you can also buy supplemental policies to create your own comprehensive coverage solution.
+Typically, companies that advertise all in one plans are referring to Medicare Advantage (Medicare Part C) plans.

 All in One Medicare Advantage Plans

 Medicare Advantage plans, which are also known as "Part C" plans, are sold by private companies.
-By law, each one must include Medicare Part A and B benefits; the insurer typically adds other benefits, such as Medicare Part D and dental, vision or hearing coverage.
-You can expect to pay a premium for these extras.
+By law, each one must include Medicare Part A and B benefits, and some of the best Medicare Advantage plans may offer other benefits, such as Medicare Part D prescription drug coverage and dental, vision or hearing coverage.
+You may have to pay a premium for these optional extras.

 While an all in one Medicare Advantage plan may offer more benefits, it can also come with limitations.
 Typically, the provider will require you to use an in-network doctor, and you'll probably need a referral to see a specialist.
 In comparison, Original Medicare allows you to visit any doctor who accepts Medicare, and doesn't typically require a referral.

 As you consider different all in one Medicare options, it's important to read the restrictions and compare out-of-pocket costs.
 While a plan may offer coverage for hearing aids, vision services or dental work, the annual limits may be low.
 In some cases, it may be more cost-effective to buy individual policies with higher premiums but better coverage.

 Medicare Advantage plans can vary significantly in terms of price based on your location, your health and when you apply.
 The provider also makes a difference — companies may offer different pricing for virtually identical plans.
 Some plans have premiums of $0, while others are considerably higher.

 Building Your Own All in One Medicare Plans